gofore/aws-emr/presentation/README.md

 ## Agenda

-1. Introduction to Elastic MapReduce
+1. Introduction to Hadoop Streaming and Elastic MapReduce
-2. Simple EMR demo
+2. Simple EMR web interface demo
 3. Introduction to our dataset
-4. Examples and findings
+4. Using EMR from command line with boto

 All presentation material is available at [https://github.com/gofore/aws-emr](https://github.com/gofore/aws-emr)